If you have been working in IT industry for a few years you might have been part of at least one project that was closed midway.

 and so on.

-Action items: Project planning must take into account all holidays (of performing team, customer team, and vendors), personal vacations and weekends while planning delivery schedules.
+Action items: Project planning must take into account all holidays (of the performing team, customer team, and vendors), personal vacations, and weekends while planning delivery schedules.
 These should NOT be treated as ‘buffers’ as some projects do.
-Even risk register should contain entries if there are risks in view of delivery expectations.
+Even the risk register should contain entries if there are risks in view of delivery expectations.

-8. There is no single point of contact for product specific knowledge on customer side
+8. There is no single point of contact for product-specific knowledge on the customer side

-Action item: Any and all requirement discussions need to be documented and ideally signed off by customer.
-Lest, the deliverables should spring surprises.
+Action item: Any and all requirement discussions need to be documented and ideally signed off by the customer.
+Lest the deliverables should spring surprises.

 9. Majority of your team members are juniors

 A team is like a pyramid.
-There are initiators, maintainers and closers (if there are such words, but you get the gist).
-There are also experts (at the top of pyramid), people who are experts, who in turn supervise, help and mentor junior team members.
+There are initiators, maintainers, and closers (if there are such words, but you get the gist).
+There are also experts (at the top of the pyramid), people who are experts, who in turn supervise, help and mentor junior team members.